tddschn/llm-biases/papers/bias-n-stereotypes.md

 ## Proposed Solutions

 - **New testing paradigm**: Designed to test gender bias not captured by existing benchmarks
+  This paper focuses in particular on gender bias, proposing a new testing paradigm whose expressions are unlikely to be explicitly included in LLMs’ current training data

 ## Questions